-Subarea 2.5 Metaverse-Universe Association Title 2.5.3 Twin Environment Delay
+Subarea 2.5 Metaverse-Universe Association Title 2.5.3 Twin Environment Delay perceive delay in a Universe Environment.

-Description A User of a Twin Environment does not perceive a delay as they perceive in a in a Metaverse Environment is perceived as moving synchronously with the original arm in the Universe Environment.
+Description A User of a Twin Environment does not perceive a delay as much as theyfo not in a Metaverse Environment is perceived as moving synchronously with the original arm in the Universe Environment.